chrissnead/Mapping_Earthquakes/README.md

 View interactive map [here](https://mapping-earthquakes.web.app).

 ## Overview
 This analysis compares magnitudes of earthquakes all over the world for the last seven days in relation to the tectonic plates.
-GeoJSON data is pulled from the USGS website which is a real-time source hosting live data.
+GeoJSON data is pulled from the USGS website which hosts live data.
 The map is broken up into 3 layers - earthquakes, tectonic plates, and earthquakes with a magnitude of 4.5 or higher - all of which can be viewed together or separately.

 ## Resources
 - Datasets from [USGS](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/4.5_week.geojson) and [GitHub](https://github.com/fraxen/tectonicplates)